Mayday: History

+The phrase itself does sacrifice grammatical accuracy in favor of communicability and recognition.
+Looking through the lens of French grammar, it may be a short form of venez m'aider, "come [and] help me").
+Venez m'aider is the closest phonetic phrase to "mayday", but the technically accurate stand alone reflexive imperative conjugation would be aidez-moi.

 Following tests, the new procedure word was introduced for cross-Channel flights in February 1923.
 The previous distress call had been the Morse code signal SOS, but this was not considered suitable for voice communication, "[o]wing to the difficulty of distinguishing the letter 'S' by telephone".
-In 1927, the International Radiotelegraph Convention of Washington adopted the voice call "mayday" as the radiotelephone distress call in addition to the SOS radiotelegraph (Morse code) signal.
+In 1927, the International Radiotelegraph Convention of Washington, D.C. adopted the voice call "mayday" as the radiotelephone distress call in addition to the SOS radiotelegraph (Morse code) signal.

 Mayday calls

 If a mayday call cannot be sent because a radio is not available, a variety of other distress signals and calls for help can be used.
 Additionally, a mayday call can be sent on behalf of one vessel by another; this is known as a mayday relay.

 Civilian aircraft making a mayday call in United States airspace are encouraged by the Federal Aviation Administration to use the following format, omitting any portions as necessary for expediency or where they are irrelevant (capitalization as in the original source):

-Making a false distress call is a criminal offence in many countries, punishable by a fine, restitution, and possible imprisonment.
+Making a false distress call is a criminal offense in many countries, punishable by a fine, restitution, and possible imprisonment.